Trump’s Syrian air strikes: The aftermath, and what we know so far

 “U.S. military planners took precautions to minimize risk to Russian or Syrian personnel located at the airfield,” Pentagon spokesman Captain Jeff Davis said.
 A communication link between the U.S. and Russia, used to protect their pilots flying sorties over Syria, was used ahead of the missile strike.
 The so-called “deconfliction line” is operated by the U.S. military’s Central Command at the sprawling al-Udeid Air Base in Qatar.
 It serves as a crucial link to make sure the increasingly crowded Syrian airspace doesn’t see any accidental collisions or attacks on each other.

-U.S. President Donald Trump described it as a successful and targeted strike, but Syria’s ally, Russia, disputed whether the missiles had hit their intended targets.
-Russian Defence Ministry spokesman Major-General Igor Konashenkov said Friday “the combat efficiency of the U.S. strike was very low,” adding that only 23 of the 59 Tomahawk cruise missiles reached the Shayrat base.
-He said it destroyed six MiG-23 fighter jets of the Syrian air force that were under repairs, but didn’t damage other Syrian warplanes at the base.
+Syria’s ally, Russia, disputed whether the missiles had hit their intended targets.
+Russian Defence Ministry spokesman Major-General Igor Konashenkov said Friday “the combat efficiency of the U.S. strike was very low,” adding that only 23 of the Tomahawk missiles reached the base.
+He said it destroyed six MiG-23 fighter jets of the Syrian air force that were under repairs, but didn’t damage other Syrian warplanes or the base’s runway.

 How Trump justified it